psson-a/data_cleaning/CodeBook.md

 21.	**body_gyroscope_x-axis-mean()**:

-Mean of body gyroscope signal measured on x-axis
+Mean of body angular velocity measured  in x-plane

 22.	**body_gyroscope_y-axis-mean()**:

-Mean of body gyroscope signal measured on y-axis
+Mean of body angular velocity measured in y-plane

 23.	**body_gyroscope_z-axis-mean()**:

-Mean of body gyroscope signal measured on z-axis
+Mean of body angular velocity measured in z-plane

 24.	**body_gyroscope_x-axis-std()**:

-Standard deviation of body gyroscope signal measured on x-axis
+Standard deviation of body angular velocity measured in x-plane

 25.	**body_gyroscope_y-axis-std()**:

-Standard deviation of body gyroscope signal measured on y-axis
+Standard deviation of body angular velocity measured in y-plane

 26.	**body_gyroscope_z-axis-std()**:

-Standard deviation of body gyroscope signal measured on z-axis
+Standard deviation of body angular velocity measured in z-plane

 27.	**body_gyroscope_jerk_x-axis-mean()**:

-Mean of jerk-signal (derived by time) for body gyroscope signal measured on x-axis
+Mean of jerk-signal (derived by time) for body angular velocity measured in x-plane

 28.	**body_gyroscope_jerk_y-axis-mean()**:

-Mean of jerk-signal (derived by time) for body gyroscope signal measured on y-axis
+Mean of jerk-signal (derived by time) for body angular velocity measured in y-plane

 29.	**body_gyroscope_jerk_z-axis-mean()**:

-Mean of jerk-signal (derived by time) for body gyroscope signal measured on z-axis
+Mean of jerk-signal (derived by time) for body angular velocity measured in z-plane

 30.	**body_gyroscope_jerk_x-axis-std()**:

-Standard deviation of jerk-signal (derived by time) for body gyroscope signal measured on x-axis
+Standard deviation of jerk-signal (derived by time) for body angular velocity measured in x-plane

 31.	**body_gyroscope_jerk_y-axis-std()**:

-Standard deviation of jerk-signal (derived by time) for body gyroscope signal measured on y-axis
+Standard deviation of jerk-signal (derived by time) for body angular velocity measured in y-plane

 32.	**body_gyroscope_jerk_z-axis-std()**:

-Standard deviation of jerk-signal (derived by time) for body gyroscope signal measured on z-axis
+Standard deviation of jerk-signal (derived by time) for body angular velocity measured in z-plane

 33.	**body_acceleration_magnitude-mean()**: